136 Creative Party Ideas

 12. Photo booths

-You can actually rent out real photo booths, but why drop the bands when you can make your own for free?
+You can rent out real photo booths, but why drop the bands when you can make your own for free?
+Our favorite way to do it is a simple booth, but many excellent options are available.

 13. On-site babysitter

 Kids are an adorable nuisance.
-Let your guests pawn them off on a stranger so they can enjoy a night out without having to worry about finding someone to watch those cute little freeloaders.
+Let your guests pawn them off on a stranger so they can enjoy a night out without worrying about finding someone to watch those cute little freeloaders.

 Hire an on-site babysitter, and no one will have an excuse to miss out on your fantastic party.